Ursa Major moving group: Proper motions visualised

+The common velocity of five stars of the Plough is clearly visible in the animation and more fainter stars are also sharing this motion.
+At the angle of the handle, the relative displacement of Mizar and Alcor as well that of a fainter and close companion of Mizar is also noticeable.

 Group members

 Current criteria for membership in the moving group is based on the stars' motion in space.
 This motion can be determined from the proper motions and parallax (or distance) to the stars and radial velocities.
 A study published in 2003 using data gathered by the Hipparcos satellite (1989–1993) greatly improved both the proper motion and parallax estimates of nearby bright stars, refining the study of this and other moving groups.

 Based on their distances (measured with Hipparcos) and apparent magnitude, the absolute magnitude can be used to estimate the age of the stars.
 The stars in the moving group appear to have a common age of about 500 million years.

 Core stars

 The core of the moving group consists of 14 stars, of which 13 are in the Ursa Major constellation and the other is in the neighboring constellation of Canes Venatici.
 The average apparent magnitude of all 14 core stars is approximately 4.42.
 None of these stars are hotter than spectral class A, but stream stars may be more massive and hotter.

 The following are members of the moving group closest to its center.
 These stars are all in Ursa Major except where indicated.